nguyentruongky/youtube/README.md

 			// do other things
 		}

-- The 4th day ([Ep5](https://youtu.be/WjrvcGAZfoI), [Ep6](https://www.youtube.com/watch?v=XFvs6eraBXM)): Working with the JSON.
+- The 4th day ([Ep5](https://youtu.be/WjrvcGAZfoI)): Working with the JSON.
 Call the service, get the result and parse JSON to the model.
 Extend the UIImageView to download image with GCD.
-Ep6 shows a solution to solve loading wrong image in UITableView/UICollectionView scrolling.
-Use cache and check the url before use the cache is a good idea.

 		// load image in async in extension UIImageView URLSession.shared.dataTask(with: URLRequest(url: URL(string: urlString)!), completionHandler: { (data, response, error) in

 		    if error != nil {
 		        print(error)